 The identification of risks and proactive measures to limit them or prevent them from materialising and having a negative impact on operations are of fundamental importance for operations and are a central part of every manager’s responsibility at Cloetta.
 Cloetta works continuously to assess and evaluate the risks to which the Group is, and can be, exposed.
 All events that could affect confidence in Cloetta or lead to operating disturbances are vital to monitor and minimise.
 This takes place among other things through business intelligence and dialogue with various stakeholders.

 Effective handling of risks is an integral part of Cloetta’s management and control.
 Rapid distribution of relevant information is ensured via the company’s management structures and processes.
 If possible, risks are eliminated and undesired events are minimised through proactive measures.
 Alternatively, risks can be transferred for example through insurance or agreements.
 However, certain risks are not possible to eliminate or transfer.
 These are often an active part of business operations.

 In Cloetta’s risk management process, a number of risk areas have been identified.
-A selection of these and a brief description of how each risk area is handled are presented in the pages Industry and market-related risks, Operational risks and Financial risks.
+A selection of these and a brief description of how each risk area is handled see the Annual Report.